wkingdon/Presentations/README.md

-# Presentations
+# Personal Site
-Repository to hold presentations I will give and host them on github pages
+Git repo to hold the files for my personal site